menglongguo/website/_projects/TRIHand.md

 ---
 ### Problem Statement

-To understand the complexity of the challenge, it's good to evaluate the past present and future of robotic manipulation.
+The complexity of the challenge stems from the environment robotic hands are trying to be deployed in.
-In the past, most robotic applications in industry (assembly line arms, CNC machines) are position-controlled and minimized contacts  but manipulation is built on force control and embraces contacts with objects/environment.
+Currently, most robotic applications in industry (assembly line arms, CNC machines) are position-controlled and avoids contacts but manipulation is built on controlling forces and contacts with objects/environment.
-The current goal of roboticists is to get robots into the home.
+Robotic research, on the other hand, is trying to push robots into the home environment.
-This requires robots safely doing human tasks at human speeds while navigating an environment built for humans as opposed to the clutter-free and predictable factory floor built for robots.
+This requires robots safely doing human tasks at human speeds while navigating an environment built for humans.
-The future of manipulation is to be able to build something that can emulate the functionality of our own hand.
-This dream is to emulate an extraordinary intricate machine with 27 joints and 34 muscles able to twirl pencil and hit 100 mph home runs.
+Compare that to the clutter-free, human-free, predictable environments that the current robots are operating in.

 To illustrate the complexity of this design space, below is a snapshot of many robotic hands in the field.

-pictures of grippers
+(pictures of grippers)

 Here are the design axis and variables that maps this incredibly complex space:

 - Topology:
-The number of fingers, degree-of-freedom (DOF) of each finger, and opposability fo the fingers affect the functionality of the hand in its grasp orientation.
+The number of fingers, degree-of-freedom (DOF) of each finger, and opposability fo the fingers determines the grasp types a hand can perform.
 The more DOF, the more complex it becomes with more moving parts, more difficult wiring routes, and more limited control bandwidth.

 - Geometry: